andrewyy677/metaExpertPro/README.md

 4. A folder for microbial protein sequence database input files (metaEx/fasta/Microbiota)
 5. A folder for human, contaminant, and iRT protein sequence database input files (metaEx/fasta/HumanContamIrt).
 6. A folder for analysis results (metaEx/Results)
-7. A folder for sample name, batch ID, and label (metaEx/sampleLabel)

 The file format are required as follows:
 1. DDA and DIA raw data input file format are either .d or .mzML.
 2. Microbial protein database input file is required as .fas format.
 3. Human, contaminant, and iRT database input file is required as .fasta format.
-4. Sample label input file is required as .csv format and the example content is shown in above example folder.

-## Run metaExpertPro for DDA-MS based spectral library generation and DIA-MS based peptide and protein quantification.
 Get help of all command line parameters:

 `